tiberiusferreira/ConsistentImageSegmentation/README.md

 ![alt tag](https://github.com/tiberiusferreira/ConsistentImageSegmentation/blob/master/catkin_ws/src/robot_interaction_experiment/scripts/rapport/cubes_photo.jpeg?raw=true)

-Fot the segmentation the depth image is resized and cropped in order to have the same aspect ratio of the RGB one.
+For the segmentation the depth image is resized and cropped in order to have the same aspect ratio of the RGB one.
 After that shapes which resemble a cube are found using OpenCV's findContours function.
-After that the corresponding regions are taking from the RGB image.
+Then the corresponding regions are taking from the RGB image.

 The hard part is finding the correct orientation of the image (correct meaning always showing the same image shape in the same orientation even when it changes colors or its image is a bit deformed due to camera position).